lytics/escp/README.md

 * `primeshards` Correlates which indexes which have one or more primary shards on a subset of Elasticsearch nodes.
 * `shardsize`   Returns a list of indexes whose shards are larger than 10GB.

+### Disclaimer

+This toolkit has been built against Elasticsearch 2.3.2.
+Your mileage may very on differing versions.

 Other Tools
 -------------------------------
 * https://github.com/taskrabbit/elasticsearch-dump